When can I retire?

 The Modeller allows you to input pensionable pay details, assumed inflation and assumed pay increases to see how the value of an LGPS pension builds over the number of years you choose.
 Continue reading—–>

 There is a limit set by HM Revenues and Customs (HMRC) and this is known as the LIfetime Allowance (LTA).
 Your benefits will be checked against this limit when you retire.
 However, unless you have substantial pension benefits from your current or previous pensions it is unlikely you will exceed your LTA.
 Excluded from the LTA are state benefits, pensions credit benefits, spouses, civil partners or any other dependants pension.

 Can I Retire Before the Normal Retirement Age?

 Yes, if you have at least 2 years Scheme membership or have transferred previous membership into the Cheshire Pension Fund, you can leave employment voluntarily, between the ages of 55 and your State Pension Age and receive your pension benefits, but they will be reduced to take account of your early retirement.
-Details of the reductions applicable can be found at the following link: Reductions
+Further details can be found at: Reductions for early leavers & protections

 What if I leave on the grounds of Redundancy or Efficiency